fiti7/Waterfall/Waterfall/README.txt

 b.
 User Interaction

 The client now has received the data and screenshots, either by mail or Dropbox.
-From here, a user can run the RUNME.py file aka formatchart4.py
-This will process the .dat file created by the agent.
+From here, a user can run the RUNME.py file This will process the .dat file created by the agent.
 This data is formatted into a key and a number of output files; these will turn into the waterfall.

 The python file will ask the user's default browser* to open the linedbase.php file.